 Contact or Booking Page

 Make it easy for new clients to get in touch with you through a simple contact form or calendar.
-Invite them to reach out and let them know if you require any specific information from them before they get on a call with you.
+Invite them to reach out and let them know if you require any specific information before they get on a call with you.

 Blog or Resources Page